adobe/helix-home/togetherapart/2-cloudy.md

 > What are you planning to discuss during the day?

-Our goal is to get some parts of Helix (such as the Pipeline or resolve-git-ref) to run in as many serverless or edge compute platforms as possible.
+1. Our goal is to get some parts of Helix (such as the Pipeline or resolve-git-ref) to run in as many serverless or edge compute platforms as possible.
 Interesting Platforms are:

 - Azure Functions
 - AWS Lambda
 - Fastly Compute@Edge
 - Cloudflare Workers
 - Google Cloud Functions

+2. Improve automation

+_By @tripodsan_
+> everytime renote creates a PR for a service, it fails to run some of the CI checks, due to the fact, that the renovate user is not authorized to access our CI credentials.
+To mitigate this problem, we created a github action to pushes an empty commit in order to trigger CI again with another user.
+So now the checks pass, but since the PR was modified, renovate will no longer auto-merge the PR. the result is, that we manually need to merge in dozens of PRs every day.
+let's quickly discuss the options and maybe hack a POC.

 ### Attendees